gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.9.2
+- Fixed issue where "Hide Foreign Compendium" setting was broken (thanks for the help Durak!)

+v.
 2.9.1
 - Version 11 compatibility!
 - Fixed problem in 2.9.0 with database compatibility